SARyther/WpfChess/README.md

 # WPF Chess

+THIS FORK IS FOR A CLASS ASSIGNMENT TO MODIFY AN EXISTING CHESS PROJECT

 This is a chess game based on .NET Core 3 and the WPF framework.<br/>
 You can generate custom piece formations and can change all important settings (e.g. maximum time for the players) outside of the application code (XML file).